NiltonRodriguez/CS50x-2020-Final-Project-MellowLand/README.md

 I want to thank all who participated on this project.
 My family support that has no limits, Joha who always listened and stayed with me no matter what.<br/>
 Simon Rahnasto who teach me a lot and brought me light when I needed.<br/>
-And the CS50 Crew that helped me to become better than I was on Week 0.
+And the CS50 Crew that helped me become better than I was on Week 0.